Neskaupstaður: 1974 avalanches

 On 20 December 1974, avalanches came from the entire mountainside above the town, killing 12 people.
 Intense snowfall had been reported in the area over the previous few days.
 Along with the snow came a strong wind that apparently loosened the snow that had fallen on the mountains.
 According to some accounts, the first small-scale avalanche actually occurred on 19 December; however, due to low visibility, no-one noticed it.
 Since the time of the deadly avalanches, a number of protective barriers have been installed with the aim of avoiding future avalanches.
 Prior to the 1974 avalanche, in 1885 and 1894, two other avalanches had been recorded, with the former causing several deaths in two farms.

 Economy

 Síldarvinnslan h/f operates one of the most advanced fish processing plants in Europe, it mainly produces fish for human consumption.
-The company and its partners operate in five locations in Iceland and in the USA and Greenland.
-The company along with partners employ about 500 workers, and the 2010 revenue was USD 128 million.
+The company and its partners operate in five locations in Iceland and in the US and Greenland.
+The company along with partners employ about 500 workers, and the 2010 revenue was US$128 million.